 It is worth to note that the applications of these perspectives are highly contextual.
-For instance, while a BRICS or non-BRICS country's government can pursue state digital sovereignty, it can also take on a more corporate, postcolonial or commons perspective depending on the specific circumstances.
-Thus, while the Indian government initiated the ban of dozens of Chinese apps including TikTok to exercise its state sovereignty to protect domestic Internet companies and the data sovereignty of its own citizens, it can also push for the creation and repository of digital public goods among BRICS and other developing countries, a move that is more aligned with a commons digital sovereignty framework.
-On the other hand, various civic groups may also articulate from any of the seven digital sovereignty perspectives outlined including the ones that support or oppose state regulation of cyberspace.
-In a word, actors including nation-states face different policy choices.
+For instance, while a BRICS or non-BRICS country's government can pursue state digital sovereignty, it can take different forms (Hong & Goodnight, 2020)-corporate, postcolonial or commons-depending on the specific circumstances.
+The U.S. government's laissez faire approach toward digital sovereignty, for example, favors its own tech giants which in turn extends its structural power globally.
+While the Indian government initiated the ban of dozens of Chinese apps including TikTok to exercise its state sovereignty to protect domestic Internet companies and the data sovereignty of its own citizens, it can also push for the creation and repository of digital public goods among BRICS and other developing countries, a move that aligns more with a commons digital sovereignty framework.
+Moreover, it is also possible that various civic groups may adopt any of the seven digital sovereignty perspectives outlined including the ones that support or oppose state regulation of cyberspace.
+In a word, various actors including nation-states may face and adopt different policy choices.